Apricot-S/shanten-algorithm-collection/algorithms/decomp/README.md

 1. Extract a pair.
 2. Extract melds.
 3. Extract meld candidates.
-4. Calculate the shanten number:
+4. Calculate the shanten number.

     - Store the value if it is lower than other combinations.